 Assortments

-Assortments are managed and created from the Assortments node in the Ecommerce tree (Figure 1.1).
+Assortments in Dynamicweb are created and managed from the Assortments node (Figure 1.1).

 Here you must: